-Upon successful completion of a program in the Department of Radiation Technology, our graduates are able to sit for that respective national board exams or certification exams.
+Upon successful completion of a program in the Department of Radiation Technology, our graduates can sit for that respective national board exams or certification exams.
 Classes are taught within the program that prepare students for board exams.

 Are the LLU Radiation Technology programs accredited?

-What is LLU looking for in a student who applies to one of the Radiation Technology programs?
+What is LLU looking for in a student who applies?

 - An individual knowledgeable about the field, either from reading or observing, who knows why she/he wants to enter the profession.